Skip to content

 Your first meeting is important because you will not only be getting to know each other, but you will be setting the expectations and priorities for the relationship.
 We have told the Mentees to come prepared to discuss these important things:

 • Build rapport.
-A mentoring conversation is short, and you have much to achieve within that time frame, but taking the first minute or so to break the ice sets a positive tone for the rest of the meeting.
-Building rapport helps you get to know the person a little better and gives you important clues into the person’s interests and perspectives.
-Write down at least four questions to help you get to know your Mentor better.
+A mentoring conversation is short, usually no more than 1 hour, and you have much to achieve within that time frame, but taking time to break the ice sets a positive tone for the rest of the meeting.
+Building rapport helps you get to know the person better and gives you important clues into the person’s interests and perspectives.
+Write down at least four questions to help you get to know your Mentee better.

 • How often should you meet, when, and how?
-Discussing these questions is important to decide what works for both of your schedules.
-Meeting every other week is a good place to start the conversation, although you might agree to a different schedule based on your needs and the Mentor’s availability.
+Answering these questions is important to define what works for both of your schedules.
+Meeting every other week is a good place to start the conversation, although you might agree to a different cadence based on individual schedules and availability.
+One size does not fit all.

 • Length of Relationship.
 It is important to discuss this from the beginning.
-RTC recommends Mentors and Mentees commit to 3 months at a time.
-This allows an easy end if the relationship is not a good fit or your goals have been achieved.
-It is also a good point to evaluate the relationship and decide if you’d like to ask the Mentor to continue with you for another three months.
+RTC recommends Mentors and Mentees commit to a maximum of 3 months at a time.
+This allows an easy end if the mentorship is no longer productive.
+Evaluating the relationship and deciding if it makes sense to continue for another set amount of time is also a good point.

 Ongoing Meetings Framework Recommendation:

-• During the final few minutes, summarize the discussion and review any action items that you or the Mentee have agreed to during the conversation.
+• During the final few minutes, summarize the discussion and review any action items you or the Mentee agreed to during the conversation.

 Last Meeting: